info201a-au2022/a1-ireneonionionring1588/instructions.md

 2. Set-up your directory structure for INFO-201.
 It should look like this (Mac OS):
 ```
 ~/Documents/info201                  # Your root directory for INFO-201
 ~/Documents/info201/assignments      # Your assignments will go here, in sub-directories
 ~/Documents/info201/data             # Your datasets will be saved in this directory
 ~/Documents/info20/exercises         # Your weekly practice activities will go here, in sub-directories
 ```
 3. Describe the purpose of git and GitHub (see Freeman & Ross, 2019, chap.
 3).
+Git is a version control system that allows us to maintain a clear and well documented history of work and allows us to refer back to earlier versions of my project and more easily identify errors.
+Github is a site that will hos a copy of my project in the cloud, enabling multiple people to collaborate using git.
+Github is one possible place where repositories of code can be stored.

 4. Demonstrate how to manage a project using git and GitHub, with these and similar commands (see Freeman & Ross, 2019, chap.
 3):
 ```
 # Setting up basic identifying information